mattcroat/joy-of-code/posts/sveltekit-hooks/sveltekit-hooks.md

 <html lang="%lang%">
 ```

 The `resolve` function has a second parameter that gives you more control how to render the response.
-One of the options is the `transformPageChunks` function that you can use to change the HTML.
+One of the options is the `transformPageChunk` function that you can use to change the HTML.

 ```ts:src/hooks.server.ts showLineNumbers
 import type { Handle } from '@sveltejs/kit'